-- 5. What choices had the greatest impact on your profit margins?
-EXPLAIN in detail. - 6.
-If you knew the monetary value assigned to sustainability points at the beginning of the activity, how might this change your choices? - 7.
+- 6. If you knew the monetary value assigned to sustainability points at the beginning of the activity, how might this change your choices? - 7.
 Describe at least two of the challenges faced by forestry corporations when the desire for profit conflicts with the need for conservation.